mawinkler/playground-one/docs/index.md

 ## Change Log

+***0.3.3***

+*New*

+- The network configuration can now optionally create an Active Directory (the PGO-style) within the VPC.
+Plan is to support Identity Security scenarios in the future.
+This is cheaper than the AWS Managed Active Directory.

 ***0.3.2***

 *New*

-- The network configuration can now optionally create an AWS Managed Active Directory within the private subnet.
+- The network configuration can now optionally create an AWS Managed Active Directory within the VPC.
 Plan is to support Identity Security scenarios in the future.
 - The same configuration can now optionally deploy a Vision One Service Gateway to the public subnet.
 - There are two new scenarios for the above:
   - [Deploy Service Gateway on AWS manually](https://mawinkler.github.io/playground-one-pages/scenarios/vision-one/v1-aws-service-gateway-manually/)